 - Automatically share new blog posts to my Facebook page

-- Automatically share new blog posts to Tumblr
+- Automatically share new blog posts on Tumblr

 - Tweet my Instagram as a photo on Twitter